 Samples Assessment Strategies-The following sample assessment strategies are models to guide teachers in assessing student achievement of the SCO.
-Teachers should also select, adapt, or add similar strategies according to the learning situation and the abilities of their students.
-Teachers should also refer to the sample end of theme assessments.
+Teachers should select, adapt, or add similar strategies according to the learning situation and the abilities of their students.
+Teachers should also refer to the sample end-of-theme assessments.
 A basic principle of assessment is that teachers should use only assessment strategies that reflect specific prior learning.

-Teacher's Notes-Since a resource-based approach is intended for this curriculum, the Teacher's Notes column is intended for teachers to record ideas and references that will assist in planning for the outcomes.
+Teacher's Notes-Since a resource-based approach is intended for this curriculum, the Teacher's Notes column is intended for teachers to record ideas and references that will assist in planning for instruction.
 Suggestions may be included for some outcomes.
 In addition, teachers should note the appropriate pages in the Student Text in the accompanying Teacher Resource that correspond to particular outcomes.
-Teachers should supplement and update these lists regularly.

-The student will be expected to 2.1 examine and develop a general concept of culture
+2.1 examine and develop a general concept of culture

-- 2.1.1 define the terms culture, tradition, oral expression, and material culture (K) - 2.1.2 identify ways in which Atlantic Canadians have adapted to their physical environment.
-(A) - 2.1.3 identify several technologies developed or used to adapt to the physical environment in Atlantic Canada (K) - 2.1.4 identify various forms of oral expression through which societies and peoples express culture (K) - 2.1.5 identify various forms of material culture that societies use to express culture (K) - 2.1.6 recognize that culture is dynamic and shaped by many forces (A) - 2.1.7 identify examples of culture diversity at the local, regional, and global levels (K)
+- 2.1.1 define the terms culture, tradition, oral expression, and material culture (K) - 2.1.2 identify ways in which Atlantic Canadians have adapted to their physical environment (A) - identify several technologies developed or used 2.1.3 to adapt to the physical environment in Atlantic Canada (K) - 2.1.4 identify various forms of oral expression through which societies and peoples express culture (K) - 2.1.5 identify various forms of material culture that societies use to express culture (K) - recognize that culture is dynamic and shaped by 2.1.6 many forces (A) - 2.1.7 identify examples of culture diversity at the local, regional, and global levels (K)